 - Two sets of construction plans

-A Grading & Erosion Control Permit, and Rice creek Watershed approval is not required for additions that do not increase the size of the footprint of the existing building.
+A Grading & Erosion Control Permit and Rice creek Watershed approval are not required for additions that do not increase the size of the footprint of the existing building.

 All building permit fees are based on the 2017-State Statute 326B.153 (PDF) and are determined by the city's Building Official.
 Other costs include the state surcharge.

 Please contact the city at 651-792-7800 to get a more accurate permit fee total for your specific project.

 Required Setbacks*, Building Height, and Floor Area Ratio (FAR).

 *Setbacks are measured from the property line, not the curb.

 ***15 feet or the height of the principal structure to which it is accessory, whichever is lower.